rectorphp/rector/docs/RectorRecipe.md

         package: "Celebrity"
         name: "SplitToExplodeRector"
         node_types:
-            # put main node first, it is used to create namespace
+            # put the main node first, it is used to create the namespace
             - "Assign"
-        description: "Removes unneeded $a = $a assigns"
+        description: "Removes unneeded $a = $a assignments"
         code_before: >
             <?php